Chocolate and Walnut Bread Pudding with Kahlua Cream Sauce

 It was so decadent!
-Cinnamon Raisin Bread, chocolate chunks, walnuts and then topped with the Kahlua sauce I made!
+Cinnamon Raisin Bread, chocolate chunks, walnuts, and then topped with the Kahlua sauce I made!
 So yummy!
 I definitely had to make up the calories in this.

 I was so pleased with this dessert.
-The original recipe called for basic load of french bread, which is fine… but the cinnamon and chocolate paired so nicely!
+The original recipe called for basic loaf of french bread, which is fine… but the cinnamon and chocolate paired so nicely!
 It really was a magical dessert.

 - Toast your bread chunks if the bread is still fresh.
 Preheat oven to 300 deg F and rip bread into bite-sized chunks and bake for 10 – 15 minutes.
 Turn the bread over half way though to toast the other side.